 2 bay leaves

-1 teaspoon dried oregano leaves, crushed
+1 teaspoon granulated sugar1 teaspoon dried oregano leaves, crushed

 1/2 teaspoon ground coriander